mrpull/ansible-lab/docs/ansible-lab/docs/keys/keys.md

 When the key copy is complete it will suggest you try logging in again as follows: `ssh 'vagrant@web1'`.
 This should connect you to a `vagrant@web1:~$` prompt without having to type in a password.
 Use the `exit` command to return to the `mgmt` node.

-[This](https://www.ssh.com/ssh/copy-id) is a nice overview of ssh-copy-id and passwordless logins.
+[This](https://www.ssh.com/ssh/copy-id) is a nice overview of ssh-copy-id and password-less logins.

 ## Hello Ansible (Again!)

-Now that passwordless login is setup on `web1` it is time to try another "Hello World":
+Now that password-less login is setup on `web1` it is time to try another "Hello World":

 ```bash
 $ ansible -a "echo 'Hello Ansible (Again)'" web1